Should You Replace Knob and Tube Wiring?

 If you do find knob and tube wiring in your home, have a trained electrician evaluate the system to ensure it is installed properly and that no unsafe modifications have been made.
 If the system is installed safely (or can be repaired), then you can leave the system in place if you choose to.
 There are limitations to using knob and tube wiring, though.
 It cannot be used to power kitchens, bathrooms, laundry rooms, or outdoor areas due to its lack of grounding, nor will it work well in rooms with multiple large appliances.

 How to Replace It and What It Will Cost

 In many cases, replacing the knob and tube system is your best bet.
 The cost of removing outdated wiring and replacing it will vary depending on several factors, including the square footage of your home, the difficulty of the job, and the area where you live; it can amount to thousands of dollars.
 Make sure to get quotes from a number of qualified electricians before moving forward.
 Keep in mind that rewiring a home can be a time-consuming process, so you may need to arrange temporary housing should you opt to replace the system.

 If you’re purchasing a home with knob and tube wiring, you might consider negotiating the system’s replacement costs as part of your deal.
 You could also ask the seller to replace the system before move-in.
 Ask your real estate agent for advice on the best strategy in your specific case.

 Weatherization Training Center at Pennsylvania College of Technology.
-"Retrofitting Knob and Tube Wiring An Investigation into Codes, Assessment, Wiring Practices and Cost," Accessed Oct.
-1, 2019.
+"Retrofitting Knob and Tube Wiring An Investigation into Codes, Assessment, Wiring Practices and Cost, Page 12.
+Accessed Jan.
+14, 2021.